-Court to deliver judgement on Kemi Olunloyo’s bail today - Nigeria Today
+Court to Deliver Judgement on Kemi Olunloyo’s Bail Today - Nigeria Today

 A Federal High Court sitting in Port Harcourt, Rivers State, would today be ruling on the bail application of controversial journalist, Kemi Olunloyo.

-Olunloyo was arrested by security operatives and charged to court for publishing materials that were allegedly offensive to a frontline Port Harcourt-based cleric, Pastor David Ibiyeomie.
+Olunloyo was arrested by security operatives and charged to court for publishing materials that were allegedly defaming Port Harcourt-based cleric, Pastor David Ibiyeomie.

-The journalist had earlier been arraigned at a magistrate’s court before the matter was transferred to the Federal High Court.
+A magistrate’s court ruling had freed the journalist before she was re-arrested by order of the Federal High Court.

 The application of her counsel, F.O.
 Lawal, for her bail had been opposed by the prosecution counsel, David Abuo.